zyq5258/GPR-ARIMA/README.md

 tensorflow == 2.4.0.

 # Data availability
-The datasets used in this paper is included in a code file called data.csv
+The datasets used in this paper is included in a code file called data.csv.
+You can also access the data at the following link.

+Url：https://pan.baidu.com/s/12sbkqpyb6k8cBTvaHtvw9Q.
+Access code：gpr7.
 # Contact
 For any questions, please submit them to Github Issues.